shijieS/shijieS.github.io/_posts/post/2018-06-01-Machine-Learning-Methods-for-Solving-Assignment-Problems-in-Multiple-Traget-Tracking.md

 $$

 Usually, $$P_{NK}(\Lambda_i, \Lambda_j)$$ is parameterized by weights $$\theta$$ and is a function of the features exracted from the sensor data and $$\theta$$.
 For example, this prbability could be represented as a neural network that outputs a similarity score between 0 and 1.

+#### Optimization
+In this section, we wil review recent work on a variety of optimization algorithms for solving MDAPs in real-time multi-target tracking systems.
+Our focus will be on approaches with a machine learning flavour, e.g., approximate inference techniques and deep neural networks, as well as the probabilistic modeling aspects of the problem.
+We will start by briefly convering non-probabilistic methods that are useful for constracting with whtat is currently popular.
+The techniques discussed in this section are quite general, and in most cases can be used for both the data association and track-to-track association problems with proper modification.
+It is important to notice that certain modeling assumptions, such as how the assignment cost function is defined, can case a tracker to make error regardless of how strong the optimization approach is.

+##### Greedy Randomized Search
+Heuristically searching through the space of valid solutions within a time limit is an attractive way of ensuring both real-time performance and that a good local optima will be discovered.
+The most weill-known method, the greedy Randomized Adaptive Search Procedure (GRASP), was originally introduced for multi-sensor multi-target tracking.
+The idea behind GRASP is to randomly select each partial assignment from lists of greedily chosen candidates to form a solution $$\gamma$$.
+Then a local random search is conducted to attempt to improve this solution.
+This procedure is repeated until the alloted time runs out or a maximum number of iterations is reached, at which point the best solution that was dicovered is returned.
+GRASP algorithm also use gating techniques to help reduce the search space, and conduct the local searches by permuting a small number entries within some of the assgnments.

+Other greedy search algorithms have been proposed, based on the semi-greedy track selection (SGTS) algorithm introduced.
+SGTS-based algorithms first perform the usual greedy assignment algorithm step of sorting potential tracks by track score.
+Then, they gernate a list of candidate hypotheses and return the local optimal result.
+This processis repeated iteratively in a manner so that candidate hypotheses are generated that best represent the solution space.
+The construction of SGTS and its extensions are such that they can provide a solution that is within a guarantted factor of the optimal solution.

+The main strength of search algorithm appear to be their simi;icity and the extent to which they are embarrassingly parallel.
+Despite being quite genral, the advent of more sophisiticated techquies that can leverage problem-specific information and the necessary hardware necessary to run them in real-time has most likely contributed to the lack of continued research on GRASP algorithms in the accademic tracking community.